World Book Index

 Government type

 The country operates under a theocratic system; however, the United States does not recognize the Taliban Government, which complicates international relations and aid efforts.
-This lack of recognition has significant implications for Afghanistan's political stability and its ability to engage with the global community.

 Capital